 You spend around a third of your life asleep, with the amount and quality of sleep having a huge impact on the rest of your life.

 So it’s natural to be curious about how long you really sleep for, and whether you’re getting enough good quality sleep without any sleep disorders to address.

 Until just a few years ago, your options for assessing your sleep were somewhat limited: you could keep a sleep diary if you had the dedication; ask your partner about your sleep; or record yourself sleeping (an unlikely activity!)

 The only way to accurately assess your sleep would be to spend a night or two in a specialist sleep clinic.
 But now there’s another option to improve your accuracy of self-assessment: the personal sleep tracker.

 How do consumer sleep trackers work though?
 How do they compare to the equipment and expertise in a sleep lab?
 And can you actually rely on the information they provide?

 These are important questions to consider, especially if you’re thinking of spending a fair bit of money on one.

-I’ve been conducting an ongoing sleep tracker review for several years, regularly testing new wearable and non-wearable devices.
+I’ve been conducting a sleep tracker review for several years, regularly testing new wearable and non-wearable devices.
 And what I’ve come to realize is that there’s quite a range in terms of what they measure, and how they do it.